anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

       i.
 Results from 3 RC-1 Test cycles ii.
 Other

-<a name="9.5.7.1"></a>
+<a name="9.5.7.2"></a>
-#### 9.5.7.1 Deliverables
+#### 9.5.7.2 Deliverables

 *	Completed Questionnaires (Participant and OPNFV)
-**	Participants and OPNFV shall be asked to provide answers to a criteria based questionnaire.
+- **Participants and OPNFV shall be asked to provide answers to a criteria based questionnaire.
-** Insert link to table of participant questions here ** Insert link table of OPNFV questions here
+- **Insert link to table of participant questions here -* Insert link table of OPNFV questions here
 *	Technical Test Report (OPNFV)
-** OPNFV shall compile/provide a detailed Technical Test Results report to be shared with appropriate parties.
+**OPNFV shall compile/provide a detailed Technical Test Results report to be shared with appropriate parties.

 <a name="9.5.8"></a>
 ### 9.5.8 Evaluation